WinningWord

 issue

-The phrase before the comma must describe the subject after it.
+The phrase before the comma must describe the subject after.

-Classic mistake: 'As a renowned investor, I would love to meet you.' — that compliments yourself, not him.
-Make sure the part after the comma involves the same person/thing as the part before.
+Classic mistake: 'As a renowned investor, I would love to meet you.'
+That compliments yourself, not him.
+The subject after the comma must match the description before.

 BeforeAs a renowned and savvy investor, I would love to spend 30 minutes with you.